A value strategy works in emerging markets as much as developed ones

 Comments such as “the brand is dead” and “no one will drink this in the future as new generations trade off to western brands” were not unusual.
 Today it trades on a P/E ratio of 33x.

 Around the same time the wider market was shunning Moutai and the rest of China’s liquor industry, it had a similarly low opinion of Russia’s utilities sector.
 To be fair, there were some sound reasons for this – at the start of the century, following a series of power black-outs, Russia’s government had encouraged the country’s utilities businesses to overhaul their infrastructure and many overspent wildly.

-Effectively, by this stage, you could have bought it for almost nothing – and those who stuck to their value principles and did so would have been well-rewarded within a couple of years.
-Russia has been one of the world’s best performing markets in both 2015 and 2016 and a prominent factor in this performance has been its utilities companies, not least Inter RAO which trades now days on a P/B of 0.73x.
+In other words, at that point, you could have bought it for almost nothing – and those who stuck to their value principles and did so would have been well-rewarded within a couple of years.
+As we noted in The best major market of the last 21 years is not what you think, Russia has been one of the world’s best performing markets in recent decades – and a prominent factor in this performance has been its utilities companies, not least Inter RAO which trades now days on a P/B of 0.83x.